glmmTMB/glmmTMB/README.md

 You can install `glmmTMB` via
 ```
-devtools::install_github("glmmTMB/glmmTMB",subdir="glmmTMB")
+devtools::install_github("glmmTMB/glmmTMB/glmmTMB")
 ```
-This will install the very latest version of `glmmTMB` from the repository: since the package is in rapid development, that's probably a good idea.
-You will need to make sure that the `devtools` package and development tools (compilers etc.) are installed first: `devtools::setup_rtools()` should help with the latter.
+(this string means "Github user `glmmTMB`, repository `glmmTMB`, subdirectory `glmmTMB`; if the install fails at the vignette-building step, try `build_vignettes=FALSE`).
+Alternatively you can use `install_github()` from the `ghit` package, which has fewer dependencies.
+You'll need to have development tools (compilers etc.) installed first: `devtools::setup_rtools()` might help with that.
+Installing the source version will ensure that you get the very latest version of the package: since the package is in rapid development, that's probably a good idea.

 ### From GH repository

-If you are using MacOS or Windows and don't have the development tools, the following should work:
+If you have any problems with the source install (e.g. you're using MacOS or Windows and don't have the development tools), the following incantation should work:
 ```
 grepo <- "http://glmmtmb.github.io/glmmTMB/repos/"
 options(repos=c(grepo,getOption("repos")))